About the Novice Drivers Training Course

 Thruxton also runs the Junior ARDS course for 14 to 16-year-olds and up.
 The cost is £600.
 Below is the criteria for applicants:

-1. The minimum age for a driver to take the course and hold a Race Licence is 14 years old
+1. The minimum age for a driver to take the course is 13 years 6 months but the licence won’t be issued until they turn 14

-2. The application must be supported by or received from a Junior Race Championship organizing club.
-These are BARC (Junior Ginetta), BRSCC (T-Cars) and 750 Motor Club (SaxMax).
+2. The application must be supported by or received from a Junior Race Championship organising club.
+These are the BARC (Junior Ginetta Championship and Junior Saloon Car Championship) and the BRSCC (Fiesta Junior Championship)

 Once they have completed the Junior ARDS Training Programme the registered Thruxton Junior ARDS Instructor will sign off their application.
-Their licence will then be issued in the name of the driver but held by the organizing club of their championship (until they are 16 years old) then they will hold a full licence).
+Their licence will then be issued in the name of the driver but held by the organising club of their championship (until they are 16 years old) then they will hold a full licence

 For more information on the ARDS Junior Driver Training Programme, please call 01264 882222.